Mar 26, 2026

 8. Compute output and write to HBM

-The compute cores sit idle - doing zero math - while gigabytes of intermediate data slowly travel back and forth.
-This is called being memory-bound.
-The bottleneck isn't computation; it's data movement.
+The compute cores sit idle while gigabytes of intermediate data travel back and forth across a slow bus.
+This is called being memory-bound: the bottleneck isn't computation, it's data movement.
+The GPU's arithmetic units could compute attention much faster - they're just waiting for data that never arrives quickly enough.

 The Solution: Tiling

-The solution is tiling.
-Break QQ, KK, and VV into small blocks (tiles) that fit in SRAM:
+The answer is tiling.
+Break QQ, KK, and VV into small blocks that do fit in SRAM, and process them one tile at a time:

 1. Load a block of Queries into SRAM